 Go To Damas Island.
 Damas island offers great breaks for more advanced surfers, but is also a great destination for non-surfers as well.
 Book a mangrove boat tour or go kayaking into the mangrove forests and see monkeys, sloths, boas, and more!

 Snorkeling/Diving.
 We recommend Oceans Unlimited Scuba Diving.
 They go to 15 local dive sites, as well as other sites further away.
-A local two-tank dive is $109 USD per person (certification required).
+A local two-tank dive will cost you $109 USD per person (certification required).
 They also have affordable scuba diving courses with experienced PADI divers that start at about $160 USD if you are considering getting certified.

 Sunset Sailing.
 One of the most popular excursions in Manuel Antonio is their sunset boat tours.
-Keep your eye out for humpback whales and dolphins as you sail alongside the setting sun on Costa Rica’s Pacific coast!
+Keep your eye out for humpback whales and dolphins as you sail alongside the setting sun!
 Sunset Sails offers tours for $20 USD per person.

 Looking for a guidebook to Costa Rica?
 We recommend this one by Lonely Planet.